Friday, May 15, 2026

 When building a graphic design portfolio, many aspiring designers ask themselves, Should I Include Class Projects on Graphic Design Portfolio?
 It’s a valid question, especially for students or those just starting out in the field.
 While class projects may not have the same real-world application as professional work, they still offer a valuable opportunity to showcase your skills, creativity, and growth as a designer.

 In this article, we’ll explore the advantages and challenges of including class projects in your graphic design portfolio, and offer tips on how to make these projects shine.
 Let’s dive into why including your academic work can still make an impact on potential employers or clients.
+You should also explore what degrees go good with graphic design to better plan your career path.

 Should I Include Class Projects on Graphic Design Portfolio for Freelance and Agency Work?